Pinheiro's Cory

 Water Quality: Does not forgive ammoniacal spikes on the bottom.
 Temperature 22-26°C (72-79°F).
 The pH range must be strictly weakly acidic or neutral (6.0 - 7.2) and the water must have a very soft hardness (GH 2-12).
 Very high-performance filter but never turbulent at the bottom.

-Compatibility and Tankmates: Superb fish for "large peaceful community": perfectly associates with huge schools of Cardinals, Nannostomus, Carnegiella and Apistogramma or Ramirezi.
+Compatibility and Cohabitation: Superb fish for "large peaceful community": perfectly associates with huge schools of Cardinals, Nannostomus, Carnegiella and Apistogramma or Ramirezi.
 Any pairing with territorial or frantic burrowing fish is banned.

-Aquarium Reproduction: True goal for experts: must be triggered by dropping the temperature with drastic RO changes (mimicking monsoons).
+Aquarium Breeding: True goal for experts: must be triggered by dropping the temperature with drastic RO changes (mimicking monsoons).
 During the chaotic "T" mating, they release thick eggs on the glass.
 They must strictly be removed to elude the raid of the colony itself.

 Risks and Diseases: Gravel and abrasive substrates will cause atrophying mutilations, and rapid death from septicemia or hunger.
 Very high lethal susceptibility to chemical treatments in the tank based on copper (Cu) or formaldehyde.